cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 {% endraw %}
 </div>

-<p>Dotted lines represent transitions that depend on some external action.
+<p>Dotted lines represent transitions that depend on some external action.</p>

-We'll never reach <code>_exit()</code> in the child because the kernel will tear down the child the moment it sees that there's no userspace signal handler for the terminal signal, but the effects are basically the same. <span class="non-sidenote-only">Here's what the relevant code looks like:</span></p>
+<p>Also note that we'll never actually reach <code>_exit()</code> in the child
+because the kernel will tear down the child the moment it sees that there's no userspace signal handler for the terminal signal, but the effects are basically the same.</p>

+<span class="non-sidenote-only"><p>Here's what the relevant code looks
+like:</p></span>
 </div>

 {% highlight c %}